pytorch/vision/references/depth/stereo/README.md

 # Concerns when training

-We encourage users to be aware of the **aspect-ratio** and **disparity scale** they are targetting when doing any sort of training or fine-tuning.
+We encourage users to be aware of the **aspect-ratio** and **disparity scale** they are targeting when doing any sort of training or fine-tuning.
 The model is highly sensitive to these two factors, as a consequence with naive multi-set fine-tuning one can achieve `0.2 mae` relatively fast.
 We recommend that users pay close attention to how they **balance dataset sizing** when training such networks.

  Ideally, dataset scaling should be trated at an individual level and a thorough **EDA** of the disparity distribution in random crops at the desired training / inference size should be performed prior to any large compute investments.